 If you have an arrangement in which the children live with you for less than half the year but you plan to be the one who takes the tax credit for them, your spouse will have to sign a Form 8332 to recognize the situation and explain the agreement.
 A common reason for such an agreement is that your spouse maintains formal custody of the children but they spend more time with you.
 It might be to determine which schools the children attend, or a matter of how to include grandparents in the children’s lives, or any number of reasons why it works better on paper to give custody to one spouse even though the other is the one who takes care of them.

 Although you may typically put off filing taxes until the deadline, you’ll probably want to file early after a divorce.
 If there are discrepancies in concerning deductions both you and your ex feel you are entitled to claim, the IRS typically expects whichever of you filed second to go through the steps of proving your claim.
 Although the process may not seem fair if you know you have the right to claim certain exemptions, once the IRS has credited your spouse it’s easier from their end to suggest the credits were already taken than to investigate both claims, so it will be up to you to provide proof which shifts the burden back to your spouse.

-Contact Salt Lake City, Utah Divorce Attorney David Pedrazas for a Free Case Evaluation Today
+Contact Salt Lake City, Utah Divorce Attorney David Pedrazas for a Legal Case Review Today

 It’s important to review your taxes with a professional to avoid mistakes and potential penalties.
 Contact the Law Offices of David Pedrazas in Salt Lake City, Utah if you have ongoing issues concerning your divorce or questions about how to proceed with your life afterwards.
 Give us a call today at 801-263-7078 today.